Book Review — Nightingales: The Extraordinary Upbringing and Curious Life of Miss Florence Nightingale

 Nightingales is not just a biography of Florence Nightingale—many of those have been written—but while Florence is at the center of Gill's book, she writes with the understanding that one cannot know Florence Nightingale without knowing her family.
 Gill begins with the lives of Florence Nightingale's parents—of the Smith and Shore families—and how the start of their lives took shape in the world of their time.
 Frances Smith was born in 1788 and William Edward Shore in 1794.
 To give some literary context to this, Jane Austen, arguably England's most famous author ever, was born in 1775.
 Her first novel, Sense and Sensibility, was published in 1811.

 WEN meets and becomes infatuated with Fanny and they marry in 1818.
 They go off to live in Italy where they remain for over the next two years.
-Frances Parthenope is born May 19, 1819 and hers was a difficult birth.
+Their first child, Frances Parthenope, is born May 19, 1819 and was a difficult birth.
 Gill describes it as a horror story (p.
 55).
-After getting over the difficult birth (as we know, not guaranteed in 1819) Fanny's milk would not flow to feed her frail infant.
+After getting over the difficult birth (as we know, in 1819, not a guaranteed outcome) Fanny's milk would not flow to feed her frail infant.
 Gill describes the, unusual for the time, and often humiliating, efforts Fanny took to produce milk for her infant.
 This trying went on for too long and in language we use today, Gill describes Parthenope as failing to thrive.
 Finally, a wet nurse is hired to feed Parthenope.
 The wet nurse had a child of her own, Antonio.
-Parthenope, being nutritionally compromised and near death, took the majority of the wet nurse's milk and she was unable to feed her own child adequately.
+Parthenope, being nutritionally compromised and near death, took the majority of the wet nurse's milk and she was unable to feed her own infant adequately.
 In a gripping passage we know that Antonio ultimately dies (p.
 57).
 I had to read this passage more than once.
 Gill writes: "When the wet nurse takes on a stranger's baby, she makes a devil's bargain, and Fanny Nightingale knows it" (p.
 57).
 The Nightingales were wealthy and the wet nurse was poor.

 Just under the first two-thirds of the book centers around the upbringing of Parthenope and Florence, how close they were as sisters and, yet, how different they were in personality.
 Both girls had significant challenges, but they both thrived with full lives.
 Throughout this time it is becoming more and more evident that Florence is an extraordinarily bright child.
 Following an unfortunate period under the tutelage of an inexperienced governess, and Fanny's flawed directions to guide the governess, WEN understands that Florence should be educated well beyond what was common for girls at the time and he takes over the education of his daughter.
 Florence thrives under his extensive teaching and there is no looking back.